ginglis13/magic-formula-scraper/README.md

 ------
 + have user enter email and password from command line rather than having it hardcoded in
 + write company info to .csv
++ have a file of companies already researched/invested in, check this list before writing to .csv
 + (optional) log in to google sheets and append data to our spreadsheet